vishaltorgal/jest-interview-questions/README.md

-## 16. How do you manage errors in Jest.js?
+## 16. How do you manage errors in Jest ?
 In Jest.js, error management is achieved through the use of ‘expect’ and ‘.toThrow()’ functions.
 The ‘expect’ function wraps a piece of code that might throw an error while ‘.toThrow()’ asserts that an error does get thrown.
 If no error is thrown, the test fails.

 ```jsx